wouterpeyrot/CCGWAS/README.md

 # Running CC-GWAS

-The `CCGWAS` R Package provides a tool for case-case association testing of two different disorders based on their respective case-control GWAS results.
+The `CCGWAS` R package provides a tool for case-case association testing of two different disorders based on their respective case-control GWAS results.
 The CC-GWAS method is described in detail in Peyrot & Price.
 2020 bioRxiv.
 If you have any questions or suggestions for improvement, please let us know at: peyrot.w@gmail.com.

 ## Getting Started

-Install the `CCGWAS` R Package as follows:
+Install the `CCGWAS` R package as follows:

 ```[r]
 library(data.table)